Anime North Art Show FAQ

 Q: Why do you need me to complete my control sheets before the convention?

 A: We prepare a registration kit for you that contains your bidding sheets and other materials that are generated from your completed control sheets.
 This advance preparation guarantees an expedited check-in for you, so you are free to enjoy the convention as early as possible.
-While we prefer to receive your finished control sheets one week in advance, we understand if you need a few more days to complete your paperwork -- just let us know! -- and we know that things invariably go wrong at the last minute (don't panic!).
+While we prefer to receive your finished control sheets two weeks in advance, we understand if you need a few more days to complete your paperwork -- just let us know! -- and we know that things invariably go wrong at the last minute (don't panic!).
 It's no problem to accommodate changes even at the convention, but we want everything to go as smoothly as possible for you.

 Q: I need to make changes to my control sheet.
 What do I need to know?